Autorevision/autorevision/README.md

 `h`: A header file suitable for c/c++.

+`xcode`: A header output for use with xcode to populate info.plist strings.

 `sh`: A text file suitable for including from a bash script with variables defined.

-'py': A Python source file setting Python variables.
+`py`: A Python source file setting Python variables.

-'pl': A Perl source file setting Perl variables.
+`pl`: A Perl source file setting Perl variables.

 Currently Supported Repository Types